danigiri/danigiri-doodles/README.md

 Problems tackled
 ----------------

-* Longest palindrome (still pretty innefficient)
+* Longest palindrome (still pretty innefficient, sorry)
 * Reverse polish notation calculator
-* Merge sort of two lists and list sort
+* Sorting: Merge sort, quick sort and heap sort
 * Word Break: given a dictionary of words and a string, find out if the string can be composed exclusively from the words in the dictionary
 * Unique Chars: algorithm to determine if a string has all unique characters
 * Nth-Last: find the nth to last element of a singly linked list (0 is the last element)
 * Min Stack: a stack that tells you the minimum element in the stack, all operations (including min are O(K))
+* Longest 3-substring: longest consecutive 3 chars substring within a string
 * TODO: add rest of problems